 Diagnosing these STDs is a challenge because of the stigma associated with getting tested.
 However, at-home testing kits have risen in popularity, getting people the treatment they need.
 However, the healthcare community is still at odds on whether or not the kits are as accurate as they claim to be.

-depends on what a person is getting tested for.
-Most cost as low as
+There are a host of startup companies selling these STD kits – LetsGetChecked, EverlyWell and myLab – and the costs for the kit depends on what a person is getting tested for.
+Most cost as low as $100.

-people who don’t want to talk about the condition with their doctor or other healthcare provider.
+These tests are great for teenagers, people with no health insurance or people who don’t want to talk about the condition with their doctor or other healthcare provider.

-HIV tests have been available for many years now, the mail order tests for the other STDs – syphilis, chlamydia, herpes and gonorrhea are now just becoming an option.
+While HIV tests have been available for many years now, the mail order tests for the other STDs – syphilis, chlamydia, herpes and gonorrhea are now just becoming an option.

-Federal Drug Administration suggests the following guidelines before buying a testing kit:
+The Federal Drug Administration suggests the following guidelines before buying a testing kit:

 Many county public health departments across the nation offer low-to-no cost testing and consultations for STDs.
 This also includes partner notifications services in the event that a person tests positive for a disease.

 Here’s what we've been up to recently.